elgrove/thesetimes/README.md

 # These Times

-A news aggregator that pulls and presents articles from various sources, including those behind a paywall.
+A news aggregator and reader that pulls and presents articles from various sources, including those behind a paywall.

 Currently serving the following:
-News: FT, NYT, WSJ, BBC World, DW
+News: FT, NYT, WSJ, BBC, DW
 Opinion/Features: The Economist, The New Yorker
-Sports: Sky Sports
+Sports: Sky Sports, Football365
 Tech: Ars Technica, MIT Technology Review

 ### Built with